hanford/next-offline/readme.md

 ## Usage

+There are two important things to set up, first we need `next-offline` to wrap your next config.

-Create a `next.config.js` in your project
+If you haven't yet, create a `next.config.js` in your project.

 ```js
 // next.config.js